mardix/assembly/README.md

 ---

-**Assembly** is a pythonic object-oriented, mid stack, batteries included framework built on Flask, that adds structure to your Flask application, and group your routes and endpoints by class.
+**Assembly** is a pythonic object-oriented, mid stack, batteries included framework built on Flask, that adds structure to your Flask application, and group your routes by class.

 **Assembly** allows developers to build web applications in much the same way they would build any other object-oriented Python program.